jmarranz/relproxy/README.md

 Note: RelProxy v0.8 is finished but documentation and final packaging is still pending. v0.8 is just a prudential version, but the author, Jose María Arranz, thinks it is "production ready" in the current state.

+RelProxy is a simple Java and Groovy hot class reloader for Java and Groovy, and scripting support and shell of pure Java code.

+In case of Java "scripting", there is no a new language, is pure Java code with compilation on the fly.

-RelProxy is a simple Java and Groovy hot class reloader, in spite of is a general purpose tool it was heavily inspired in ItsNat web framework to provide hot class reload in development time... and if you want also in production.
+In spite of RelProxy is a general purpose tool it was heavily inspired in ItsNat web framework to provide hot class reload in development time... and if you want also in production.

 More info here: